bepuca/bernat-blog/posts/copilot-chat-eval/index.md

 ### Further work

-This extension is a proof of concept that works by bending VSCode to our will.
+This extension is a proof of concept that works by creatively leveraging VSCode's existing mechanisms.
 It may be brittle and break as the platform evolves, especially at the current pace of AI tooling development.
 However, having a working blueprint makes iteration easier than starting from scratch.

 With VSCode Chat going open source, there may be opportunities to build more robust evaluation tools with official support.